Keep Cool Without Air

 These tips on how to keep cool without central air are my best money-saving tips.
 Ones that will help you to keep a bit cooler even if you are not lucky enough to have central air in your home.

 Tired of paying high electric bills?
-Use these simple tips to keep cool without central air.
+Use these simple tips to keep cool without having to invest in expensive central air.
 Simple living tips that will keep your home a bit more comfortable and cooler while saving you money on utilities.

-Most folks where we live are shocked by this, especially on a hot summer 98-degree day.
+Most folks where we live are shocked by this, especially on our hot summer 98-degree days that can go on for stretches in August.
 Even though many folks in our area do have air conditioning of some sort, we are in the minority that do not.

-Over the last 22 years, we have raised four kids summer after summer without air conditioning and though we did get close, we never broke down and installed it.
-In those early years, we never had the extra money in our budget to invest in central air.
+Over the last 22 years, we have raised four kids summer after summer without air conditioning, and though we did get close, we never broke down and installed it.
+In those early years, we were on a fixed budget with no extra money to invest in central air.

 And because we had no other options, I had to learn a few “keep cool” hacks so we weren’t, well, miserable.